-The role of iron is your body is to transport oxygen around (attached to haemoglobin in your red blood cells).
-That’s why those with low iron or iron deficiency often feel quite fatigued, or don’t perform to their potential in sport as they just can’t get enough iron around their body for their muscles.
+The role of iron in your body is to transport oxygen around (attached to haemoglobin in your red blood cells).
+That’s why those with low iron or iron deficiency often feel quite fatigued, or don’t perform to their potential in sport.
+They just can’t get enough iron around their body for their muscles.

 There are 2 different types of iron: haem and non-haem.
 Haem iron comes from animal-based products e.g. red meat, whereas non-haem iron comes from plant-based products e.g. spinach.
 Our body absorbs the haem iron a lot better than non-haem iron, which is why those who dislike red meat or are on a vegetarian or vegan diet, can struggle with their iron levels.